jtsu/Catalyst_ZTP/README.md

 * https://developer.cisco.com/docs/ios-xe/zero-touch-provisioning/#zero-touch-provisioning

-## Required Service
+## Required Services
 The ZTP script will require the following services from the network
-* DHCP Option 150 and 67 will need to be configured
+* DHCP Server with DHCP Option 150 and 67 will need to be configured
 * TFTP Server details and credientials need to be provided